oils-for-unix/oils/doc/ref/chap-ysh-cmd.md

 ### func

-Define pure functions, in the style of Python and JavaScript:
+Funcs are pure functions, in the style of Python and JavaScript:

     func add(x, y) {
       return (x + y)
     }

     echo $[add(3, 2)]  # => 5

+Like procs, funcs are closures.

 See the [Guide to Procs and Funcs](../proc-func.html) for details.